wp-plugins/games/readme.txt

 == Description ==

-Display online games in your website easily in less than a minute.
+Display free online games in your website easily in less than a minute.

 * You can display each game individually on each post or page using simple shortcode(s).